Kevin Love NBA Playoffs Player Props: Heat vs. Nuggets

 Kevin Love Insights vs. the Nuggets

-- Looking at assists, the Nuggets have given up 25.7 per game, 15th in the league.
+- The Nuggets give up 25.7 assists per contest, 15th-ranked in the league.

-- In terms of 3-pointers, the Nuggets have given up 11.4 makes per game, third in the league.
+- Allowing 11.4 made 3-pointers per contest, the Nuggets are the third-ranked team in the league.

 Kevin Love vs. the Nuggets